-A theme layout is the top-level layout for the template pages (1) in your community.
-It includes the common header and footer (2), and often includes navigation, search, and the user profile menu.
+A theme layout component is the top-level layout for the template pages (1) in your community.
+Theme layout components are organized and applied to your pages through theme layouts.
+Theme layout components include the common header and footer (2), and often include navigation, search, and the user profile menu.
 In contrast, the content layout (3) defines the content regions of your pages, such as a two-column layout.